Open House Festival

 The crypt

 The crypt can be reached via the Box Office or via the spiral staircase towards the rear of the hall.
 This part of the building was not damaged by the wartime bombing, so the brickwork is original.
 Unlike other churches of the period (for example Christ Church, Spitalfields, whose crypt was excavated by archaeologists in the 1980s yielding much information about the 18th-century inhabitants of the parish), the crypt of St John's was never used for burials.
 In fact, for most of the 18th and 19th centuries, the space was let for storage of wines and beer!
-The Crypt now houses the Footstool Restaurant, containing an exhibition of photographs of historical St John’s Smith Square and serving hot and cold drinks, buffet and à la carte meals, and cakes.
+The Crypt now houses the Footstool Café and Bar, serving hot and cold drinks, lunch, and cakes.

 Instead of underground, the church's burial ground is situated in Horseferry Road adjacent to the former Westminster Hospital buildings.
 The site is now designated St John's Gardens and the remaining grave-slabs, much eroded by time and the elements, are arranged around the perimeter of the garden.